baranakyol/codeportfolio/README.md

-#Sample coding work by Baran Akyol
+#Some sample coding work by Baran Akyol